Summit Chief Mountain + Little Big Chief via Pete Lake Trail / 主酋長山

 Pete Lake + Exit

-It was another day of sunshine ahead as I awoke to birds chirping.
-I packed up with breakfast on the go and soon crossed Cooper River.
-Before long, I was back where I’d left the trail for the ridge traverse two days earlier.
+It was another beautiful day of sunshine ahead as I slowly awoke to the birds all chirping.
+I packed up my camp with breakfast on the go and soon crossed the scenic Cooper River.
+Before long, I was back where I had left the trail for the ridge traverse two days earlier.

-I met a family of four on their way to Cathedral Pass by the switchbacks.
-Then with little stopping, I finished the 4.5 miles from Pete Lake back to the trailhead.
-En route were a dozen hikers on their way to the busy lake.
+I met a family of four on their way to Cathedral Pass by the main trail switchbacks.
+Then, with little stopping, I finished the last 4.5 miles from Pete Lake to the trailhead.
+En route were a dozen hikers on their way to the very busy and popular lake for the day.

 Cooper River in the AM